bpollakw/plasmapo/README.md

 ## Intro

-This app was generated using the awesome AngularPlasmid (http://angularplasmid.vixis.com) library, and a lot of reused code from Mihails Delmans in LoopDB (https://github.com/HaseloffLab/LoopDB).
+This app was generated using the awesome AngularPlasmid (http://angularplasmid.vixis.com) library from Rehan Chawdry, and a lot of reused code from Mihails Delmans in LoopDB (https://github.com/HaseloffLab/LoopDB).

 The purpose of its development was for simplifying the making of vector graphics plasmid maps for my PhD thesis, and maintaining feature size and illustration consistency in circular plasmids.